-The more commonly held belief is that the luck of the Irish has it’s roots in the Celtic tradition for myths and fables.
+The more commonly held belief is that the luck of the Irish has its roots in the Celtic tradition of myths and fables.
 Of all the mythical creatures to star in the stories from the Emerald Isle, the leprechaun is the one which is most commonly thought of and which has become the unofficial mascot of Ireland.

 What does the Luck of the Irish mean today?

-So think what you will of the origins of the ‘luck of the Irish’, theres no disputing that it has now become one of the most bandied about phrases.
-So what context do you hear it used it today and do people mean when they say it?
+So think what you will of the origins of the ‘luck of the Irish’, there’s no disputing that it has now become one of the most bandied about phrases.
+So what context do you hear it used it today and what do people mean when they say it?

 So when people talk about the luck of the Irish, it is no longer with a negative sneer.
 The perceived Irish luck is revered around the world and everybody wants a piece of it for themselves.
 Whilst ‘the luck of the Irish’ might have been born out of a stereotype, they do seem to have an exceeding about of good fortune as a nation.
 See the examples further down if you don’t believe me!